-In most regions analysed, it is likely that decreasing numbers of snowfall events are occurring where increased winter temperatures have been observed.
-Both satellite and in situ observations show significant reductions in the NH snow cover extent over the past 90 years, with most of the reduction occurring in the 1980s.
-Snow cover decreased most in June when the average extent decreased very likely by 53% (40 to 66%) over the period 1967 to 2012.
-From 1922 to 2012 only data from March and April are available and show very likely a 7% (4.5 to 9.5%) decline.
-Because of earlier spring snowmelt, the duration of the NH snow season has declined by 5.3 days per decade since the 1972/1973 winter.
+In most regions analyzed, it is likely that decreasing numbers of snowfall events are occurring where increased winter temperatures have been observed.
+Both satellite and in-situ observations show significant reductions in the Northern Hemisphere snow cover extent over the past 90 years, with most of the reduction occurring in the 1980s.
+Snow cover decreased most in spring when the average extent decreased by around 8% (7 million km) over the period 1970-2010 compared with the period 1922-1970.
+Because of earlier spring snowmelt, the duration of the Northern Hemisphere snow season has declined by 5.3 days per decade since the 1972/1973 winter.
 It is likely that there has been an anthropogenic component to these observed reductions in snow cover since the 1970s. {4.5.2, 10.5.1, 10.5.3}